Code-Institute-Submissions/wasim-eb-photography-battle_MarResub/README.md

 ## Features

 This is a fully responsive website.
-The page is divided into the four sections listed in the navbar.
-Where a colour background has been used it has a nice fitting color and the text is white.
 All of the headings used the font Lato and I feel this consistency has been used across the website to create a coherent design.
 I have chosen a picture that fits the theme of the webpage and gives it a nice contrast combined with the other elements.
+The page is divided into the four sections listed in the navbar:

 ### Navigation bar